lensesio/kafka-connect-ui/docker/README.md

   Usually the main reason for using this is when you run the container with `--net=host`, where you can't use docker's publish flag (`-p HOST_PORT:8000`).

+- `RELOAD[true|false]`

+    Whether to reload the caddy configuration in case it has been externally changed.

 - `CADDY_OPTIONS=[OPTIONS]`

   The webserver that powers the image is Caddy.
 Via this variable